vg-json-data/sm-json-data/strats.md

 ## Structure

 A `strat` can have the following properties:
-  * _name:_ The name of the strat.
+  * _name_: The name of the strat.
-  * _notable:_ Indicates whether the strat is notable.
+  * _notable_: Indicates whether the strat is notable.
-  * _reusableRoomwideNotable:_ The name of the reusable roomwide notable strat.
+  * _reusableRoomwideNotable_: The name of the reusable roomwide notable strat.
 This must share an identical name with an entry in the `reusableRoomwideNotable` array and the other strats that are connected to this one.
 This is only applicable for strats where `notable` is `true`.
   * _entranceCondition_: Indicates that this strat requires entering through the door transition in a special way, combining with a strat in the previous room.
-  * _requires:_ The [logical requirements](logicalRequirements.md) that must be fulfilled to execute that strat.
+  * _requires_: The [logical requirements](logicalRequirements.md) that must be fulfilled to execute that strat.
   * _exitCondition_: Indicates that this strat leaves through the door transition in a special way that combines with a strat in the next room.
-  * _clearsObstacles:_ An array containing the ID of obstacles that will be cleared by executing this strat (if they are not already cleared).
+  * _clearsObstacles_: An array containing the ID of obstacles that will be cleared by executing this strat (if they are not already cleared).
+  * _gModeRegainMobility_: Indicates that this strat allows regaining mobility when entering with G-mode immobile.
+  * _bypassesDoorShell_: Indicates that this strat allows exiting without opening the door.

 These properties are described below in more detail.
 ### Example